AlchlcDvl/TownOfUsReworked/README.md

 **Alignment**: Crew (Investigative)

-**Autopsy** (Round): The Coroner can autopsy a body to gain information on the body's killer.
-After autopsying the Coroner can report the body to get a report.

-**Body Report** (Meeting, Passive): At the start of the meeting, the The Coroner gets an alert when someone dies and gets an arrow pointing in the direction of the body.
-They can autopsy bodies to get some information on the killer.
+The Coroner gets an alert when someone dies and briefly gets an arrow pointing in the direction of the body.
+They can autopsy bodies to get some information.
 The Coroner can then compare that information with players to see if they killed the body or not.
 They also gets body reports from the bodies they report.
-The report will include the cause and time of death, the body's faction/role, the killer's faction/role and the killer's name; all of which depend on the settings.
+The report will include the cause and time of death, the body's faction/role, the killer's faction/role and (according to the settings) the killer's name.
 The Coroner will not get any information if they report a body when blinded by a Grenadier and framed players will always appear to be the killer.

 **Game Options**